typelevel/doobie/README.md

 # Doobie

+> **Hello tweeters** ... it seems that the v0.1 announcement from July was picked up in a tweetstorm on Nov 22.
+So just an update, v0.2 is well on its way and will be out by year's end, so check back for some really nice new stuff coming up soon. - rob

 This is a pure functional JDBC layer for Scala.
 It is not an ORM, nor is it a relational algebra; it just provides a principled way to construct programs (and higher-level APIs) that use JDBC.
 Doobie introduces very few new abstractions; if you are familiar with basic `scalaz` typeclasses like `Functor` and `Monad` you should have no trouble here.
 The obligatory code sample (without imports, to keep you guessing):

 ```scala